AMPOW - SPEED AWARENESS CAMPAIGN

 This campaign is supported by the Alliance of British Drivers (ABD) - see foot of page for information on the ABD.

 The ABD was founded in 1992 under the name of the Association of British Drivers and later merged with the Drivers Alliance to form the Alliance of British Drivers.
 The ABD is a voluntary organisation promoting the interests and concerns of Britain's drivers.
 With cars, vans and taxis accounting for 80% of the mileage of all trips in the UK, and over 65% of goods being carried by road, the road network and the people who use it are of vital importance to the nation's economy.

 The Alliance of British Drivers is a not-for-profit organisation that is owned and controlled by its members (incorporated as a company limited by guarantee).
 We are independent and simply represent the views of our members who are representative of the mass of road users in the UK.
 Anyone can join the ABD so as to help to support our aims.
 We promote your views to national and local Government bodies, and provide information to our members and the general public.
 We try to counter the misinformation spread by many people on the use of private vehicles, and we promote freedom of choice about how you travel.

 This campaign is just one of many issues we promote which include:

-More information on the ABD including membership is available from the ABD London web site here:
+More information on the ABD including membership is available from the national ABD web site here: